|Tax Bracket (Single)||Marginal Tax Rate|

 Utah has two marginal tax brackets, ranging from 5.00% (the lowest Utah tax bracket) to 5.00% (the highest Utah tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Utah for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

-Your 2013 income tax return is due on April 15th, 2014.
-The IRS and Utah are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Utah are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 Technically, you don't have just one "tax bracket" - you pay all of the Utah marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Utah tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.